 Completed Non-Motorized Improvements and Top 20 Priority Pathway and Sidewalk Segments are only part of the overall Non-Motorized Plan for the City of Novi.
+Others include on-road bike lanes, off-road trails, crosswalks and neighborhood connector routes.

-In 2011, in an effort to further expedite the non-motorized planning efforts, the City Council contracted with the Greenway Collaborative to produce a comprehensive Non-Motorized Master Plan to expand on the Pathway and Sidewalk Prioritization Analysis and Plan.
+In 2011, in an effort to further guide non-motorized planning efforts, City Council contracted with the Greenway Collaborative to produce a comprehensive Non-Motorized Master Plan to expand on the Pathway and Sidewalk Prioritization Analysis and Plan.
 The Non-Motorized Master Plan provides recommendations for in-road facilities, sidewalks, trails, road crossings, design standards, priority considerations, funding, and non-motorized routes.
 This plan, financed with Federal Energy Efficiency Conservation Block Grant funds, includes an expanded implementation strategy to help the City continue its efforts to provide a safe, convenient and enjoyable environment for bicyclists, pedestrians and other non-motorized users while demonstrating the potential energy savings new facilities could provide.

 Each year, as part of the Non-Motorized Prioritization process, the Walkable Novi Committee reviews the following map and tables to ensure that the City is working towards successful implementation of this important plan.
 The Implementation Update memo is typically approved by the Committee in June.
-This year, due to the COVID-19 pandemic, the Committee cancelled several of its meetings and staffing resources were not available to prepare the update.
+This year, due to the COVID-19 pandemic, the Committee cancelled several of its meetings and staff resources were not available to prepare the update.
 However, some of that work has been included in the update of this report.
-Each year, any sidewalk and pathway segments that still need to be constructed are kept on the "Pathway and Sidewalk Prioritization Worksheet" while segments or portions that are known to have been built are removed or subtracted from the segment portions remaining.
+For each update, any non-motorized infrastructure that has been built is removed or subtracted from the inventory spreadsheets.
 Refer to Table 4.5 and 4.6 at the end of this report for the comprehensive list: